pantheon-systems/documentation/source/docs/articles/sites/database/myisam-to-innodb.md

 1. Save the code in a file with the extension .php and SFTP it up to your site.
 2. Place it in the code directory of your website.
-3. Point a browser to your newly created script that should be in the root directory of your Dev environment: http://your.dev.url.gotpantheon.com/filename.php
+3. Point a browser to your newly created script that's located in the root directory of your Dev environment: http://your.dev.url.gotpantheon.com/filename.php

 That's all there is to it—the script will do all the work.